Skip to content

 time_complexity.rb

-Logarithmic order is typical in algorithms based on the divide-and-conquer strategy, embodying the "split into many" and "simplify complex problems" approach.
-It's slow-growing and is the most ideal time complexity after constant order.
+Logarithmic order commonly appears in algorithms based on the divide-and-conquer strategy, embodying the algorithmic thinking of "dividing into many" and "simplifying complexity".
+It grows slowly and is the ideal time complexity second only to constant order.

 What is the base of \(O(\log n)\)?

-Technically, "splitting into \(m\)" corresponds to a time complexity of \(O(\log_m n)\).
-Using the logarithm base change formula, we can equate different logarithmic complexities:
+To be precise, "dividing into \(m\)" corresponds to a time complexity of \(O(\log_m n)\).
+And through the logarithmic base change formula, we can obtain time complexities with different bases that are equal:

 \[ O(\log_m n) = O(\log_k n / \log_k m) = O(\log_k n) \]

-This means the base \(m\) can be changed without affecting the complexity.
-Therefore, we often omit the base \(m\) and simply denote logarithmic order as \(O(\log n)\).
+That is to say, the base \(m\) can be converted without affecting the complexity.
+Therefore, we usually omit the base \(m\) and denote logarithmic order simply as \(O(\log n)\).

-Linear-logarithmic order often appears in nested loops, with the complexities of the two loops being \(O(\log n)\) and \(O(n)\) respectively.
-The related code is as follows:
+Linearithmic order commonly appears in nested loops, where the time complexities of the two layers of loops are \(O(\log n)\) and \(O(n)\) respectively.
+The relevant code is as follows:

 time_complexity.py